jamen/pull-vinyl/README.md

   // Transform them somehow, i.e. with a compiler. transformVinyl(),

-  // WWrite them
+  // Write them
   vinyl.dest('output')
 )
 ```

-For reading and writing [`Vinyl`](https://github.com/gulpjs/vinyl) objects to and from the file system with pull streams.
-It is inspired from [`vinyl-fs`](https://github.com/gulpjs/vinyl-fs)
+Reading and writing [`Vinyl`](https://github.com/gulpjs/vinyl) objects to/from the file system with pull streams.
+It is inspired from [`vinyl-fs`](https://github.com/gulpjs/vinyl-fs) from gulp.

 ## Installation